berkeozkir/ngrok-notify/readme.md

 Linux/macOS

 ```
-$ sudo npm install --unsafe-perm -g ngrok-notify
+$ sudo npm install berkeozkir/ngrok-notify
 ```

-We need to install with the `--unsafe-perm` flag to enable the underlying `ngrok` package to run its postinstall script as root to download and save the ngrok binary in the global `node_modules` folder.
-This extra flag is not necessary for Windows installations.

-Windows
+You should install localtunnel as well.
 ```
-C:\> npm install -g ngrok-notify
+$ sudo npm install localtunnel
 ```

+REST OF THE DOC IS UNCHANGED.
+USE WITH CAUSION. - I WILL UPDATE AS I HAVE MORE FREE TIME.
 ## Configure

 Create a directory to store the configuration files and navigate to it: